[3.8] Omni-golem Primordial Chain Elementalist

 Boots - Cast On Damage Taken (9) - Immortal Call/Steelskin (11) - Ball Lightning (12) - Blind Support (20)

+Many options here.
 I use a blind on hit setup for CWDT +IC.
 This increases your survivability, and also because I have a Watcher's with ES on hit, gives me a lot of ES when it procs.
 You can change out blind support for Greater Multiple Projectiles for more hits and EE if you want.
 Increased duration can be used with IC, but it is not very effective due to our lack of endurance charges.
 Steelskin is another alternative.
 You can use Tempest Shield if you are using a shield for Elemental Equilibrium and increased block chance.
 A low or high level convocation also works here as a defensive/offensive cooldown.
+Ice Wall also may be effective if you are using phase run or any teleport type of movement skill.
 Be careful of using any attack skills that are not lightning based which may mess up EE.
 Also, physical skills will do this due to the cold damage from the Hatred aura.

 Once again, if you are dual-wielding clayshapers for the more offense-based build, if you have an CWDT level 10 or above, you will replace your super strong golems with weak, level 12 stone golems when you are hit!

-Ring - Summon Ice Golem - Minion Damage - Melee Physical Damage - Added Fire Damage - Multistrike
+Ring - Summon Ice Golem - Minion Damage - Melee Physical Damage - Fortify - Multistrike/Ruthless

 This is for now the best supports for the Hungry Loop for the ice golem.
 Keep in mind that you cannot get a level 4 Empower in this ring since it would have to be corrupted and cannot level max level without it.
 A level 3 Empower could be done but is not worth it.
 With all the physical as extra damage that it has, the DPS it can do is very, very high.

-Ring - Summon Lightning Golem - Minion Damage - Spell Echo - Elemental Focus - Added Lightning Damage (or Culling Strike)
+Ring - Summon Stone Golem - Minion Damage - Melee Physical Damage - Fortify - Multistrike/Ruthless

-Gloves - Arc - Curse on Hit - Punishment - Elemental Weakness.
+Gloves - Arc/Storm Brand - Curse on Hit - Vulnerability - Elemental Weakness.
 See above for a possible pseudo 5 link with Blind Support gloves.
 For more defensive options use Temporal Chains and Enfeeble curses.

 So, why Arc?
 In previous versions of this guide, I recommended Glacial Cascade.
 I did this because it is much more synergistic with the EE of your pseudo 5 link lightning golem setup, but if you are able to get a 20%+ quality Arc, your chance to shock goes up to 30% base from 10%.
 Also, Elementalists get a passive which guarantees at least 15% increased enemy damage taken when enemies are shocked.
 Since your flame and melee golems are significantly stronger than the lightning golem, this is a total damage gain even though the lightning golem will deal decreased damage due to EE (-19% lightning resist from -94% when EE and elemental weakness are applied).
-Arc also feels a lot smoother, especially for mapping, as the chaining hits enemies very fast and can hit off screen.
+Storm Brand is another option that is good for curse on hit, but it does not get the added shock effectiveness.

 In my most current version of the build, EE is even more important with Arc because it drastically increases the extra physical as fire and cold damage of our melee-based minions.